TomasHubelbauer/vs-code-extension-test-screenshot/README.md

 # VS Code `npm test` Screenshot

-In this repository I aim to prototype a process whereby a VS Code extension's test suite contains methods (faux unit tests) which connect to the VS Code extension host window using CDP and use the Electron's `capturePage` API to capture a screenshot of the VS Code extension host window automatically.
+In this repository I demonstrate a process whereby a VS Code extension's test suite contains methods (faux unit tests) which connect to the VS Code extension host window using CDP and uses the Electron's `capturePage` API to capture a screenshot of the VS Code extension host window automatically.

-The faux unit test method may contain a scene setup code so that multiple screenshots can be taken displaying various stages of whatever functionality the extension implements and wishes to display and these screenshots may then be referenced in the extensions README file or anywhere else.
+The faux unit test method contains scene setup code so that multiple screenshots can be taken displaying various stages of whatever functionality the extension implements and wishes to display and these screenshots may then be referenced in the extensions README file or anywhere else.

 To test this, I've bootstrapped a VS Code extension in this repository.
 The easiest way to connect to the VS Code extension host window would be to start the `code` process with the `--inspect` CLI argument.
 Any Electron-based app started this way